aakkss37/TypeScript-ESlint-Husky-Boilerplate/README.md

 ## Note
-If you get any error or warning form ESlint, saying compatibility issue with TypeScript the current version is not supported then please do install the recomended version of typescript in worning/error and then re-install the same TypeScript version provided in the project.
+If you get any error or warning from ESlint, saying compatibility issue with TypeScript that the current version is not supported then please do install the recomended version of typescript in worning/error and then re-install the same TypeScript version provided in the project.
 This thing worked for me twice.
 I dont know the reason behind it.